divyansh404-sudo/8-bit-Processor--DFT-Insertion-and-ATPG/README.md

 The objective of this work is to transform the sequential processor design into a **testable scan-compatible architecture** by inserting scan flip-flops and establishing scan chain connectivity for enhanced controllability and observability during test mode.

-The implementation covers RTL design, DFT-aware synthesis, scan insertion, scan chain generation, DFT rule verification, and ATPG-based fault pattern generation using **Cadence Modus**.
+The implementation covers RTL design, DFT-aware synthesis, scan insertion, scan chain generation, DFT rule verification, ATPG-based fault pattern generation using **Cadence Modus**, and RTL-level fault injection simulation using **ModelSim + PLI C-Code**.

 ---